eficode/robotframework-oxygen/DEVGUIDE.md

 Robotframework will be installed into the virtual environment while doing the pip install for oxygen as robotframework is listed as a dependency for oxygen.

-Now we will create a working folder for writing the Locusthandler and the unit tests. <!--- write an explanation for what locusthandler means here --->
+Now we will create a working folder for writing the Locusthandler and the unit tests.

 ```bash
 cd locustenv